wp-plugins/custom-taxonomy-order-ne/readme.txt

 == Description ==

-Custom Taxonomy Order New Edition is a plugin for WordPress which allows for the ordering of taxonomies through a simple drag-and-drop interface using the available WordPress scripts and styles.
-The plugin is lightweight, without any unnecessary scripts to load into the admin.
-It also falls in line gracefully with the look and feel of the WordPress interface.
+Custom Taxonomy Order New Edition is a plugin for WordPress which allows for the ordering of taxonomies.

+It supports the following features:

+* Order (custom) taxonomies through a simple drag-and-drop interface.
+* No custom coding needed.
+It uses standard WordPress filters.
+* It uses the available WordPress scripts and styles.
+* The plugin is lightweight, without any unnecessary scripts to load into the admin.
+* It falls in line gracefully with the look and feel of the WordPress interface.
-This plugin uses it's own menu in the backend.
+* It uses it's own menu in the backend.
+* Translated or translatable.
-There is no Pro version, everything works in the Free version.
+* There is no Pro version, everything works in the Free version.

 It is a continuation (or fork) of Custom Taxonomy Order, which has been discontinued.